DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>/<DATE>`

-This endpoint retried the value on an indicator on a specific date, which must be in the format `YYYY-MM-DD` or `earliest` or `latest`, which return the earliest or latest value held by Data Drum respectively.
+This endpoint returns the value of an indicator on a specific date, which must be in the format `YYYY-MM-DD` or `earliest` or `latest`.

-If no value is held for the date you specify, the date with a value previous to the date you specify is chosen.
+If no value is held for the date you specify, the latest value before the date you specify will be used.

 Annual inflation in Ukraine was at more than 60% in April 2015.